Emergence of Gaussian fields in noisy quantum chaotic dynamics: Main results

 \subsubsection{Randomization and local weak limits.}

-Our aim is to study the convergence of a sequence of deterministic smooth functions on $X$ near a randomly chosen point at the scale $h>0$.
-To avoid any topological difficulties, we define this convergence locally, though all of our results will hold regardless of the choice of localization.
+Our aim is to study the convergence of a sequence of deterministic smooth functions on $X$, \red{rescaled to scale $h>0$, around a randomly chosen point.} To avoid any topological difficulties, \red{we will choose random points in small open sets though all of our results will hold regardless of the choice of open sets.}

 Let $\mathcal{U}\subset X$ be a small enough open set so that we can define an orthonormal frame $V=(V_1,\dots,V_d)$ on it, that is to say a family of smooth sections $(V_i)_{i=1,\dots,d}: \mathcal{U}\longrightarrow TX$ such that, for each $x\in \mathcal{U}$, $(V_1(x),\dots,V_d(x))$ is an orthonormal basis of $T_xX$.
 If $x\in \mathcal{U}$ and $\by\in \R^d$, we will write $\by V(x) := \by_1 V_1(x)+\dots+\by_d V_d(x) \in T_xX$, and